- 🐾 Diseases of the Norwegian Forest Cat – A comprehensive guide from a veterinarian

 🧬 Importance for breeders

-Glycogen storage disease type IV is a prime example of the importance of genetic responsibility in cat breeding .
+Glycogen storage disease type IV is a prime example of the importance of genetic responsibility in cat breeding.

 Therefore, the following principle applies internationally today:

-“No breeding without genetic testing!”
+„"No breeding without genetic testing!"“

 Breeding associations for Norwegian Forest Cats strongly recommend:

-• All breeding animals must be genetically tested for GSD IV before use.
+- All breeding animals must be genetically tested for GSD IV before use.

-🧡 Prevention and responsibility of the owner
+🧡 Prevention and owner responsibility

 🧾 Conclusion on Glycogen Storage Disease Type IV

-Through genetic testing, education, and consistent breeding control, this hereditary disease can be eliminated from the population.
+Through Genetic testing, education, and consistent breeding control Can this hereditary disease be eliminated from the population?.

 ❤️ 3.
-HCM – Hypertrophic cardiomyopathy in the Norwegian Forest Cat
+HCM – Hypertrophic Cardiomyopathy in the Norwegian Forest Cat

 What is HCM?